What is your mission?

 What makes you different from other conservation charities?

 We have the experience, the vision and the scientific expertise to conserve our planet in ways that make a real and lasting difference for nature and people.
 We offer non-confrontational, pragmatic solutions to conservation challenges that respect everyone’s rights and interests.
-As a global organisation operating in 69 countries, we also have the unique resources needed to enact positive change at the scope and pace our planet so critically requires.
+As a global organisation operating in 70 countries and 9 territories, we also have the unique resources needed to enact positive change at the scope and pace our planet so critically requires.

 How do you choose which projects to conduct?